stasadev/addon-registry/README.md

 DDEV already has all the dependencies included.

-1. Run `ddev start` to start and set up the project's dependencies (the first start is slow).
+1. Run `ddev start` to start and set up the project's dependencies (the first start may take a minute or two).
 2. Run `ddev launch :4000` to open the development server with LiveReload.